Read Infonet Use Policy

-- Use of the Infonet is granted as a privilege to students, faculty, staff, and administrators; therefore, DLS-CSB reserves the right to limit, restrict, extend or revoke the use of the Infonet, its services and facilities.
+- Use of the Infonet is granted as a privilege to students, faculty, staff, and administrators; therefore, DLS-CSB reserves the right to limit, restrict, extend, or revoke the use of the Infonet, its services, and its facilities.

-- Use of the Infonet should not contradict with the Philippine Laws, other institutional policies, rules or regulations, and the terms and conditions of applicable contracts (such as but not limited to copyright, patents, software end-user licenses, or third-party acceptable use policies).
+- Use of the Infonet should not contradict the Philippine Laws, other institutional policies, rules or regulations, and the terms and conditions of applicable contracts (such as but not limited to copyright, patents, software end-user licenses, or third-party acceptable use policies).

 - An Infonet user must adhere to the Conditions for Use and the Codes of Practice for Appropriate Use of Infonet.

 - The Digital Technology Office (DTO) is tasked with the responsibility of managing the IT resources, services, and facilities of DLS-CSB.
-Towards this end, the DTO is authorized to implement procedures and guidelines that will ensure the fair use of IT; and to ensure the effectiveness, efficiency, security, and reliability of all IT resources, services.
+Towards this end, the DTO is authorized to implement procedures and guidelines that will ensure the fair use of IT; and to ensure the effectiveness, efficiency, security, and reliability of all IT resources, and services.

 Conditions for Use of Infonet

 - Unlawful Activities.
 Use of the Infonet is granted as a privilege by DLS-CSB on the condition that it will not be used for activities that are against the Law, College rules or regulations, social norms, and/or against common decency.
 Users should not encourage or tolerate such unlawful activities, and should immediately report it to the DTO or any DLS-CSB personnel of authority.